threedworld-mit/tdw/Documentation/lessons/obi/colliders_and_collision_materials.md

 ## Obi actors and Obi collision materials

 In an Obi simulation, it is often insufficient to define realistic parameters for an actor;  you must define corresponding parameters for the objects in the scene.

-For example, in a fluid simulation, fluids don't have a "stickiness" property but collision materials do.
-In order to simulate a "sticky" fluid, you must add the fluid to the scene and then make the *non*-actors sticky.
+For example, in a fluid simulation, fluids don't have a friction or stickiness properties but collision materials do, so all of the *non*-actors need to have correct collision material materials in order for a fluid to behave correctly.

-In this example, we'll add milk to the scene and increase the stickiness of the floor and a reference object:
+In this example, we'll add milk to the scene and decrease the friction of the floor and a reference object:

 ```python
 from tdw.controller import Controller